jumeneguete/repo-provas-back/README.md

 ### 🔹🔹Disclaimer

-On this project I was training Typescript ans implementing TpeORM for the very firts time. <br>
+On this project I was training Typescript ans implementing TypeORM for the very firts time. <br>
 It was very challenging, but I loved the final result. <br>
 →  Later on I would like to make improvements adding authenticated routes to send an exam, and making a system that users can pick up an specific course from University and browse exams there.
 Then I intend to work with middlewares and migrations on it.